 Scientists, policymakers and industrial leaders across the globe see the new revolution coming.
-The European Union, the United States, the UK, Japan, China, Australia and Russia are all spending money at the billion-dollar scale to boost research in quantum technology.
-Many companies also put efforts and money into quantum technology.
+The European Union, the United States, the UK, Japan, China, Australia, and Russia are all spending money at the billion-dollar scale to boost research in quantum technology.
+Many companies also put large efforts and money into quantum technology.

 The counter-intuitive phenomena at the heart of quantum technology

-The extraordinary capabilities of the emerging quantum products – quantum computers way superior to today’s supercomputers, intercept-proof communications and hypersensitive measuring instruments – are all based on the almost-mystical phenomena of quantum mechanics.
+The extraordinary capabilities of the emerging quantum products – that is, quantum computers way superior to today’s supercomputers, intercept-proof communications and hypersensitive measuring instruments – are all based on the almost-mystical phenomena of quantum mechanics.
 The most important are:

 If an electron were on skis, it would be absolutely normal for it to have its skis passing on different sides of a tree.
 In the world of quantum mechanics, it is fully possible for particles to be in many different places at once.
 Or to simultaneously have different energy, polarization, or any other state.
 A famous example is Schrödinger’s cat which is both dead and alive (in a thought-experiment, that is).
 These ambiguous states are called superpositions, and enables, for example, the amazing parallel computing power of quantum computers.